pydata/xarray/doc/faq.rst

 color.

 Pandas has historically supported N-dimensional panels, but deprecated them in version 0.20 in favor of Xarray data structures.
-There are now built-in methods on both sides to convert between pandas and Xarray, allowing for more focussed development effort.
+There are now built-in methods on both sides to convert between pandas and Xarray, allowing for more focused development effort.
 Xarray objects have a much richer model of dimensionality - if you were using Panels:

 - You need to create a new factory type for each dimensionality.